+We are not accepting Dow Corning Breast Implant Claims, so contact the SFDCT at their information below.
 On December 13, 2018, the 6th Circuit Court of Appeals ruled on the Premium Payment Issue authorizing the disbursal of fifty percent of second-priority payments.
 This Decision pertains to those claimants who did not receive their first 50% payment.
 Please click here to see the Decision.

 ThThe Settlement Facility – Dow Corning Trust (“SF-DCT” or Settlement Facility) is the claims office that processes and pays claims in the Dow Corning breast implant settlement.
 The Dow Corning Plan provides that the settlement program will terminate after 15 years which means that the program will stop accepting claims on June 3, 2019.
 All claims, documents, and submissions must be sent to the Settlement Facility on or before June 3, 2019.
 They must be postmarked on or before June 3, 2019 or they will not be considered.
 There will be no extensions.